cdennis5/signalr-qt/README.md

-SignalR-QT
+SignalR-Qt
 ==========

-This is a Qt C++ library used to create cross platform client apps for servers that employ Microsoft's ASP.Net SignalR (https://github.com/SignalR).
-While MS now offers an official C++ library for this purpose, they do not support mobile platforms.
-This solution, however, works everywhere Qt does, including iOS and Android!

-This is a fork from the original version of the library.
+This is a fork from the official version of this project.
 That source maybe found at: https://github.com/p3root/signalr-qt

+SignalR-Qt is a C++ library used to create client apps to be paired with servers that employ Microsoft's ASP.Net SignalR (https://github.com/SignalR) protocol.
+While MS directly offers an official C++ library for this purpose, that does not provide mobile platform compatibility.
+This solution, however, works everywhere Qt does, including on iOS and Android!

-The intended consumers of this fork (who shall remain anonymous...) already have an integration with this library setup within a different project.
+The intended consumers of this particular fork (who shall remain anonymous...) already have an integration with this library setup within another project.
 That other project contains the "public" headers along with pre-built .dll, .lib, .so, and .a files produced from this source.

 Instructions
 ============